MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-the-mobile-app.md

 Before you can start configuring [!INCLUDE[pn_fieldservice_mobile_app_short](../includes/pn-fieldservice-mobile-app-short.md)] beyond what is shipped out of the box from the app store, your [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] admin will need to install the Woodford mobile solution for your [!INCLUDE[pn_crm_online_subsequent](../includes/pn-crm-online-subsequent.md)] account.

 <a name="bkmk_step1 "></a>
-## Step 1: Download and install the Resco Mobile Woordford solution
+## Step 1: Download and install the Resco Mobile Woodford solution
  You need administrator permissions to install the Woodford mobile solution.
 You also need to use [!INCLUDE[pn_Internet_Explorer](../includes/pn-internet-explorer.md)] with [!INCLUDE[pn_Silverlight_short](../includes/pn-silverlight-short.md)] or [!INCLUDE[tn_Firefox](../includes/tn-firefox.md)].

 1. Download and save the Woodford mobile solution from [Resco's website](http://go.microsoft.com/fwlink/p/?LinkId=808248) to your computer.